Scroll Top

 Speaking during the course of the event, Krishna drew examples from the Hindu Ramayana and the Bhuddhist Tripitaka to highlight the role sacred groves play in spirituality and divinity.
 “Sacred groves have been very prevalent in Indian culture, dating back to the Indus Valley Civilisation where one could find paintings of man worshipping the Pipal tree.
 Mythologically, sacred groves have been regarded as a place of retreat and source of Inspiration where sages would be enlightened,” she added.

+Meanwhile, Barzilay, director of New Acropolis India said, “Mother Earth could be a conscious being which might only reveal its secret and knowledge to those who learn how to respect it and accept that they are part of nature.”
 “Sacred groves offer immense ecological contribution, anthropological treasure, a great social value of protecting folklores and traditions, as well as a philosophical or spiritual contribution… As philosophers our interest is to uncover what wisdom lies behind this – our connection with the land, with nature, with life,” he added.

 When talking about the purpose of the event and need for such panel discussion, Head of Branch of New Acropolis Mumbai, Sivan Barzilay told, “As philosophers we look to explore the cause of things, to understand why things are as they are as they are so we can offer real solutions.
-Our interest is not only in understand things theoretically, but in constructing ourselves, our societies and our environment in the best possible way”
+Our interest is not only in understand things theoretically, but in constructing ourselves, our societies and our environment in the best possible way.”

 Related Posts